sovrin-foundation/connector-app/README.md

 # Things to improve

+- [ ] Add one more property to check if app lock is set, then save that property once lock setup is success.
+Get it in `hydrateConfig` saga, then check this value in splashscreen.js.
+It will help in case user has not completed pin setup and kills the app for first time, next time user opens the app, he won't be asked to setup pin
 - [ ] Verify signature for after reading QR code.
 Once libindy is integrated
 - [ ] Move all user related data to user-store.
 As of now user permission, phone number, identifier are in separate store.
 - [ ] Response for API should be proxied via store and component should make use of `componentWillReceiveProps` method to subscribe for store changes.